Statewide Campaign Helps Push Historic Bill Over the Finish Line

 A family-engagement program sponsored by Stand helped Kim start to see education as a partnership between educators and parents.
-She created her own personal motto: “each one, teach one, reach one” and started trying to live up to that motto, eventually becoming the chair of the Local School Council and vice chairperson of the Parent Advisory Council.
+She created her own personal motto: “each one, teach one, reach one” and embraced it, becoming the chair of her Local School Council and vice chairperson of the Parent Advisory Council.

-In the spring of 2018, a serious altercation near the school building drove Kim into action.
-She started talking with school leadership and other parents about how to make the area around the school safer.
-She knew that a community-driven solution was needed, not just relying on police.
-After all, her younger children were so afraid of the police that they sometimes ducked down when the family drove past a squad car.
+In the spring of 2018, a serious altercation near school grounds drove Kim into action.
+She started talking with school leadership and parents about how to make the area around the school safer.
+She knew a community-driven solution was needed.
+After all, her younger children were so afraid of the police that they ducked down in their seats when the family drove past a squad car.

 Thanks to the parents’ persistence and Kim’s determined leadership, CPS awarded Safe Passage to the school beginning in the 2018-19 school year.
 While much needs to be done to continue to make the community safer, according to Stand’s analysis of data, the area around that Safe Passage route is now significantly safer: